 For SpareBank 1 Nord-Norge's long term deposit rating and senior unsecured debt rating, we take into consideration the likely impact of loss given failure (LGF) of the combination of their own volume and the amount of debt subordinated to them.
-We also take into consideration the expected level of MREL eligible capital issuance over the coming 2-3 years, which we estimate at around NOK9 billion.
-According to our forward-looking LGF model, this results in a Preliminary Rating Assessment (PRA) of three notches above the bank's BCA of baa1 for both deposits and senior debt, reflecting very low loss given failure.
+We also take into consideration the expected level of MREL eligible capital issuance until the end of 2022, which is around NOK8.1 billion.
+According to our forward-looking LGF model, this results in a Preliminary Rating Assessment (PRA) of three notches above the bank's BCA of a3 for both deposits and senior debt, reflecting very low loss given failure.